 Student Achievement of Goals & Outcomes

-As a result of the new baccalaureate degree in nursing, ACC’s reporting status for the Integrated Postsecondary Data System of the National Center for Education Statistics changed from a public 2-year to a public 4-year institution in Fall 2018.
-Based on this new status, ACC’s four-year average graduation rate is 9 percent, the transfer-out rate is 37 percent, and the retention rate is 0 percent.
+As a result of the first baccalaureate degree implemented at ACC, the Bachelor of Science in Nursing (BSN), ACC’s reporting status for the Integrated Postsecondary Data System of the National Center for Education Statistics changed from a public two-year institution to a public four-year institution, effective fall 2018.
+Based on this new status, ACC’s four-year average graduation rate is 11 percent, the transfer-out rate is 39 percent, and the retention rate is 0 percent.
 The retention rate uses the full-time, first-time-in-college, bachelor degree cohort.
 Since ACC currently requires students entering into a bachelor degree program to already have an associate’s degree, this number will be 0.

 Student Success Reports

-ACC’s Student Success Reports explore three critical areas – access and entry, persistence and engagement, and completion and transfer/employment.
+ACC’s Student Success Reports examines accomplishments in the critical areas of student access and entry, persistence and engagement, and completion and transfer/employment.
 These reports also include snapshots of new initiatives as well as a few stories behind the metrics.